This easy broiled salmon recipe is ready in 10 minutes, making it perfect for a weeknight dinner.

 Expert Tips

 - Broiling is a fast cooking method.
 It leaves the food juicy and is far less messy than stovetop frying.
-However, when broiling, you must pay close attention to the food and make sure it doesn't burn.
+However, when broiling, you should pay close attention to the food and make sure it doesn't burn.
 Sometimes it helps to keep the oven door slightly ajar.

 Recipe FAQs